 - Tissue Engineering

 For a simple description of the BE path to graduation, please look at the BE Flowchart.

 The required core curriculum includes a strong foundation in biological and biochemical sciences integrated with engineering throughout the entire core.
-In the freshman year, students should complete freshman biology, chemistry, physics, and calculus.
+In the first year, students should complete first-year undergraduate biology, chemistry, physics, and calculus.
 In the sophomore year, students should complete their science foundation courses: Genetics, Thermodynamics, Organic Chemistry, Differential Equations, Computer Science & Programming, and an Introductory Biological Engineering Lab.

 Students who wish to pursue the BE SB should plan to complete the subject 20.110J/2.772J Thermodynamics of Biomolecular Systems in the fall of sophomore year.
 Students should also take Differential Equations by the end of sophomore year, and complete the required programming subject.
 The curriculum for spring term of sophomore year also includes an introductory biological engineering laboratory subject that provides context for the lecture subjects and provides a strong foundation for undergraduate research in biological engineering through UROP or summer internships.

 The advanced subjects required in sophomore, junior and senior years introduce additional engineering skills in lecture and laboratory subjects and culminate in a senior design project.
 All subjects have a theme of molecular-to-systems level analysis, design, and synthesis and include a strong integration with biology fundamentals.